-62 Sheikh, Bin Ahmed, and Rana, "Economic Security in Pakistan: Indicators, Issues, Impacts and Way Forward." judges and law teachers should equipped themselves with modern tools of artificial intelligence and they should not confine themselves to the extent of knowledge provided by these tools.
+63 Sheikh, Bin Ahmed, and Rana, "Economic Security in Pakistan: Indicators, Issues, Impacts and Way Forward."
+Legal education.
+Artificial intelligence has set some new standards and benchmarks for advocates, judges and law teachers.
+It is need of the hour that advocate advocates judges and law teachers should equipped themselves with modern tools of artificial intelligence and they should not confine themselves to the extent of knowledge provided by these tools.
 Under the present age artificial intelligence should not be taken as enemy of human beings rather it should be taken as a challenging news challenge to set some new benchmark and new standards which are over and above the standards and benchmark set by the artificial intelligence.
 Artificial intelligence is the need of the hour and it should be embraced with certain checks and balances and with new standard operating procedure.
 11. Recommendations: